 Make sure that any skin products you use — lotions, body washes, facial cleansers, and other products — are designed to be used on sensitive skin.
 Fragrance-free and dye-free products may also help prevent additional skin irritation.

 If your PN causes other problems, you may also need additional treatment.
-Many people with PN have skin infections and require treatment with antibiotics.
-Additionally, antidepressants or therapy may help those with PN who are experiencing anxiety or depression.
-Mental health treatments may also reduce stress, which can worsen PN.
+Many people with PN have skin infections that require treatment with antibiotics.
+Additionally, antidepressants or therapy may help people with PN who are experiencing anxiety or depression.
+Mental health treatments may also reduce stress, and reducing stress can improve PN symptoms.

-On MyPrurigoTeam, the social network for people with prurigo nodularis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with prurigo nodularis.
+MyPrurigoTeam is the social network for people with prurigo nodularis and their loved ones.
+On MyPrurigoTeam, more than 4,000 members come together to ask questions, give advice, and share their stories with others who understand life with prurigo nodularis.

 Are you living with prurigo nodularis?
+Which prurigo nodularis treatment options have you explored?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Get updates directly to your inbox.